Let’s chat

 When it comes to credit cards, people are often strongly divided into the “Yes, They Changed My Life!” and the “No, Cut Them Up!” camps.

+Let’s see if we can find a middle ground.
 We’ll start off with the warnings and get that out of the way.
 Obviously there are risks when it comes to credit cards.
 South Africa wouldn’t have a massive consumer debt issue if this wasn’t the case.
 People often get caught up in credit card debt because they forget a few key things:

 There’s more, but those are the basic and biggest downsides of using credit cards.
 Now onto the good stuff, and by that we mean how a credit card can benefit you, if used responsibly.